bezorro/ACMN-Pytorch/README.md

 We assume the extracted features `features_train.h5`, `features_val.h5`, `features_test.h5` are placed in `./data/clevr/clevr_res101/`.

 ## Pretrained Models
-You can download the pretrained models with common below.
+You can download the pretrained models with the common below.
 The model will take about 2.6 GB on disk.
 ```sh
 $ sh ./data/clevr/download_pretrained_model.sh
 ```